tnizam/Eevee-Jump/README.md

 # Functionality & MVP
 With the game eevee run, users will be able to:
-- [ ] Start, pause, and reset the game
-- [ ] WASD walking controls or continuous run function.
-Space bar to jump.
+- [ ] left, right walking controls or continuous run function. up to jump.

 The main functionality of this game:
 - [ ] collect and store stones till the end of the level is reached or till the max number of stones are reached to envoke the evolution.
-- [ ] will be able to most to different platforms of the level.

 Game should also include:
 - [ ] instuctions of how to play and the goal of the game.